 - Good power in late rounds

 Once you find what works, stick with it.
-Don't change your pre-training meal before important sessions or grading days.
+Do not change your pre-training meal before important sessions or grading days.

 Ready to put this nutrition knowledge into practice?
 Book a free trial at Honour & Glory and feel the difference proper fuelling makes.